 6. Talk therapy and self-help programs don’t work.

-Treatment varies for every patient and may include counseling and/or medication, depending on the disorder and the individual.
+NOT TRUE: Treatment varies for every patient and may include counseling and/or medication, depending on the disorder and the individual.
+When a person sees their therapist, whether during hospitalization, rehab or when living on their own, they can feel accountable to their therapist and this will improve their behavior and coping skills.
 A strong support system is crucial to recovery and relapse prevention.

 7. There’s nothing friends or family can do.